pantsel/subprime-pie-charts/README.md

 // Provide the data to be transfered on the chart
 // value : the actual numeric value of the data entry
 // color : the color of the corresponding pie slice
-// name  : the textual name of the data entry var data = [
+// name  : the textual representation of the data entry var data = [
         {
             value : 57,